The Cartographer's Daughter · Chapter 5

 "What is sufficient?"

 Chen Mei set down her cup.
 "Wei Zhongwen taught my daughter to read.
 He came to this house every seventh day for two years.
 He sat at this table.
 He ate our rice.
-He taught our children their characters and in the evenings he taught my husband and me from a text that gave us — I do not have the words for what it gave us.
-But it was real, and it was in this room, and Wei Zhongwen carried it here on his back from three villages away, through mountains, in winter, because he believed that we needed it.
+In the evenings he taught us from a text that gave us — I do not have the words for what it gave us.
+But it was real, and it was in this room, and Wei Zhongwen carried it on his back from three villages away, through mountains, in winter, because he believed we needed it.
 And my husband calculated the value of that man's freedom against the safety of this household and determined that the household was worth more."

-She paused.
-The silence was not dramatic.
-It was the silence of a woman who had lived with this arithmetic for three years and was stating, not for the first time, the terms of an equation that would not balance.
+Nothing dramatic in the silence.
+A woman who had lived with this arithmetic for three years and was stating, not for the first time, the terms of an equation that would not balance.

 "I do not blame him," she said.
 "I have not spoken a word of blame in three years.
 I share his bed.
 I eat his rice.
-I sit across from him every evening and I see in his face that he knows what he did, and that he would do it again, because the logic has not changed.
+I see in his face every evening that he knows what he did and that he would do it again, because the logic has not changed.
 The children are still here.
-I am still here.
-We are alive and free because he gave a name.
-And Wei Zhongwen — "
+And Wei Zhongwen —"

 She was thorough.
-She used the same framework she applied to any risk assessment — probability of outcomes, weighted by severity, discounted by uncertainty.
-The variables: one man under interrogation, facing the possible expansion of an investigation to include his wife and children.
-The constable's threat was credible — local authorities had both the power and the precedent to widen inquiries.
-The cost of compliance: one name, already partially suspected.
-The cost of refusal: the potential arrest and interrogation of the entire household, including two children.
+Same framework as any risk assessment — probability weighted by severity, discounted by uncertainty.
+One man under interrogation.
+A constable's credible threat to widen the inquiry to include wife and children.
+The cost of compliance: one name, already suspected.
+The cost of refusal: the potential arrest of the entire household.

 And a man named Wei Zhongwen had been taken from his life because of it.

-In the morning, she found Chen Mei at the loom.
-The room was cold — the fire had not been lit — and Chen Mei worked in a heavy cotton jacket, her hands moving the shuttle with the automatic precision of a skill so deeply practiced it no longer required conscious direction.
-The sound of the loom filled the room: the thud of the beater bar, the click of the shuttle, the whisper of thread against thread.
-It was a mechanical sound, rhythmic and indifferent, and it went on whether the world was just or not.
+In the morning she found Chen Mei at the loom.
+The room was cold — fire not yet lit.
+The shuttle moved with the precision of a skill so deeply practiced it no longer required conscious direction.
+Thud of the beater bar, click of the shuttle, whisper of thread against thread.
+A mechanical sound, rhythmic and indifferent, and it went on whether the world was just or not.

-Marta sat on a stool near the wall and watched.
-The cloth emerging from the loom was a dark blue — not indigo, a vegetable dye, subtler and less permanent.
-The weave was tight and even, the kind of cloth that would last years and grow softer with washing.
+The cloth emerging was dark blue — not indigo, a vegetable dye.
+Tight, even weave.
 Each pass of the shuttle added one thread to a pattern that would take days to complete.
-Each thread was individually insignificant.
+Each thread individually insignificant.
 The cloth was the accumulation.

 "After your husband recanted," Marta said, "you continued sheltering people."